-.09 New Employee Orientation
+.09 Employee Onboarding

 All new employees must first meet with the Human Resources Director before they start work at the College.
 The purpose of this meeting is to prepare all paperwork to formalize the person as an employee in compliance with all regulatory and taxation authorities, payroll and benefits.
-Until the person has processed their paperwork, he/she is not an employee.
+Until the person has processed their paperwork, they are not an employee.